 NATIONAL BASEBALL HALL OF FAME

-From Babe Ruth’s Yankee uniform to Hank Aaron’s bat and glove, the artifacts help in telling the story of our National Pastime.
+From Babe Ruth’s Yankee uniform to Hank Aaron’s bat and glove, these artifacts help tell the story of our National Pastime.
 The Hall of Fame itself is a meaningful tribute to the men and women who play and have played this game as a testament to their hard work and talent.
 Mariano Rivera is eligible in 2019, and Derek Jeter is eligible for induction in 2020.
 I am sure the ceremonies on July 21, 2019, and July 26, 2020, will be record breakers for Cooperstown.

 https://www.innatcooperstown.com/